-It’s an important part of budgeting and given the popularity of camper vans, Airbnb, and camping many people find themselves cooking their own meals to avoid the crazy high costs of food in Iceland.
+It’s an important part of budgeting for Iceland.
+Given the popularity of Iceland camper vans, Airbnb, and camping, many people find themselves cooking their own meals to avoid the crazy high food costs in Iceland.
 This tourist guide should help save and budget accordingly for shopping in Iceland grocery stores.

 There are several different chain markets you can expect to find in Iceland.
 Here’s a brief overview of the different grocery stores and which are our favorites.

-Despite having a more limited selection they still have more than enough for anyone’s basic needs.
-Unless you’re a gourmand Bónus will be more than enough for you.
-This is our pick for the best grocery store in Iceland and is what we always sought out to find.
+Despite having a more limited selection, they still have more than enough for anyone’s basic needs.
+Unless you’re a gourmand, Bónus will be more than enough for you.
+This is our pick for the best grocery store in Iceland and is what we have always sought to find.

-If you’re having a tough time finding a Bonus just remember their logo is the cartoon pig with a black eye.
+If you’re having a tough time finding a Bonus, just remember their logo is the cartoon pig with a black eye (recently changed so that many of the pigs don’t sport a black ring around their eye anymore).
 Don’t ask us why the pig has a black eye.
 Maybe he got into a fight with another pig.

-Nettó is another cheap shop based in Akureyri and we saw a few other stores throughout Iceland.
-They sell a wide selection of products including things like clothes and children’s games.
-If you need a random household item we’d recommend taking a look inside.
+Nettó is another cheap shop based in Akureyri, and we saw a few other stores throughout Iceland.
+They sell a wide selection of products, including things like clothes and children’s games.
+If you need a random household item, we recommend looking inside.

 For some reason, their logo is a hollow orange apple.
 If there is a talented graphic artist in need of work, I believe Iceland has some openings!

 Víðir is probably the nicest food market in Iceland.
-The new chain has a number of locations around Reykjavík.
+The new chain has several locations around Reykjavík.
 They have a nice selection of fresh fruit and vegetables.
 They also carry a wide range of healthy food and quality products.
-It is more expensive than the budget supermarkets but carries the best quality of food products in Iceland.
+It is more expensive than the budget Iceland supermarkets but carries the best quality of food products in Iceland.

-We’ve seen a couple bloggers state that there are no grocery stores outside of Reykjavik, that is not true.
-You shouldn’t expect to find a grocery store in every little town, but the locals do have to eat and most major towns contain some form of a supermarket.
+You shouldn’t expect to find a grocery store in every little town, but the locals do have to eat, and most major towns contain some form of an Iceland supermarket.

 We were able to drive the entirety of the Ring Road and only shopped at Bónus every couple of days.
 We found an Iceland grocery store in the following towns Stykkishólmur, Akureyri, Egilsstadir, and Reykjavik.

-The food prices in Iceland vary when it comes to products in the markets.
-We found many food products reasonable and then we’d find produce items like an aubergine (eggplant) for $6.
+The food prices in Iceland vary regarding products in the markets.
+We found many food products reasonable, and then we’d find produce items like an aubergine (eggplant) for $6.
 That’s like the cheapest vegetable next to potatoes!
-Iceland is one of the most expensive countries to live in the world and even the food prices reflect that.
+Iceland is one of the world’s most expensive countries, and even the food prices reflect that.

 You can still get by on a budget, but it will be limited.
 We found products like milk, bread, rice, frozen vegetables, and apples to not be ridiculous.
-As a budget saving strategy, we made peanut butter and jelly sandwiches for lunch.
+We made peanut butter and jelly sandwiches for lunch as a budget-saving strategy.
 (What American doesn’t love that?)
 For snacks, we ate apples and peanuts, always solid options that are healthy and keep you full.